This document covers guidelines that Mosambee merchants need to adhere, to ensure a safe and secure business experience.

 iii.
 Refuses identification and gets angry

 iv.
-Asks you to test the Card for small transaction first
+Asks merchant to test the Card for small transaction first

 vi.
-Shows interest in the working of your POS and produces multiple Cards
+Shows interest in the working of merchant’s POS and produces multiple Cards